Glossary

 - CONSENSUS The median or mean forecast of surveyed economists for an upcoming data release.

-- Bloomberg, Reuters, and Dow Jones publish consensus forecasts for every major release.
+- Major financial newswires publish consensus forecasts for every major release.
 Market reaction on release depends on the actual print relative to consensus, not the absolute level.
-Bloomberg consensus is the most-cited benchmark.
+The most-cited benchmark across desks is the global newswire consensus.

 - Normal curve: short yields < long yields (upward sloping).
 Flat: short ≈ long.
-Inverted: short > long, historically a recession signal.
+Inverted: short > long, historically a recession indicator.
 Steepening: long rising faster than short.
 Flattening: opposite.

 - DOT PLOT The FOMC's anonymous chart of each member's rate projection.